Skip to main contentSkip to docs navigation

 --cx-*-bg-disabled

 Palette values are resolved at build time by Chassis Tokens through Tokens Studio's color processor.
-Each token combines a primitive color reference with an opacity value — both defined as tokens themselves — and the output arrives in CSS as a pre-computed custom property, ready to use.
-The example below shows the derivation pattern:
+Each token combines a primitive color reference with an opacity value — both defined as tokens themselves — and the output arrives in CSS as a pre-computed custom property.
+The default context in light mode illustrates the pattern:

 // Illustrative — derivation happens in Chassis Tokens at build time.